rmrk-team/NestingEIP/README.md

 The limitation that only the root owner can accept the child tokens also introduces a trust inherent to the proposal.
 This ensures that the root owner of the token has full control over the token.
 No one can force the user to accept a child if they don't want to.

+### Parent Governed pattern

+The parent NFT of a nested token and the parent's root owner are in all aspects the true owners of it.
+Once you send a token to another one you give up ownership.

+We continue to use ERC721's `ownerOf` functionality which will now recursively look up through parents until it finds an address which is not an NFT, this is referred to as root owner.
+Additionally we provide the `directOwnerOf` which returns the most immediate owner of a token using 3 values: the owner address, the tokenId which must be 0 if owner is not an NFT, and a flag indicating whether or not the parent is an NFT.

+The root owner or an approved party MUST be able do the following operations on children: `acceptChild`, `rejectAllChildren` and `transferChild`.
+The root owner or an approved party MUST also be allowed to do these opoerations only when token is not owned by an NFT: `transferFrom`, `safeTransferFrom`, `nestTransferFrom`, `burn`.
+If the token is owned by an NFT, only the parent NFT itself MUST be allowed to.
+Transfers MUST be done from the parent by using `transferChild`, this method in turn SHOULD call `nestTransferFrom` or `safeTransferFrom` on the child, according to whether the destination is an NFT or not.
+For burning, tokens must first be transferred to an EOA and then burned.

+We add this restriction to prevent inconsistencies on parent contracts, since only the `transferChild` method takes care of removing the child from the parent when it is being transferred out.

 ### Child token management

-This proposal inroduces a number of child token management functions.
+This proposal introduces a number of child token management functions.
 In addition to the permissioned migration from *"Pending"* to *"Active"* child tokens array, the main token management function from this proposal is the `tranferChild` function.
 The following state transitions of a child token are available with it:

 1. Reject child token
 2. Abandon child token